-The media control was a mess with Google Chrome as it frequently interfered with the Windows desktop applications.
-In Chrome 77, you have the Global Media Control flag which enables a small shortcut to control video or music playback.
-The shortcut is available on any tab and can control multiple media playback.
+The hardware media controls are a mess with Google Chrome as it frequently interferes with the Windows desktop applications.
+In Chrome 79, you have the Global Media Control flag enabled by default which enables a small shortcut to control video or music playback.
+The shortcut is only visible when you open a media tab.
+It is available on any Chrome tab and can control multiple media playbacks.

 Read more about this feature here.

 5. Clipboard Sharing

 While Android 10’s new privacy-protection broke the cross-platform clipboard syncing, there seems to be some compensation in the latest Google Chrome 79 Stable build.
 A flag-feature called “Sync Clipboard Service” lets you share the clipboard between devices with Google Chrome.
 This flag feature is enabled by default.
 However, if it doesn’t work for you, you can manually enable the Enable receiver device to handle shared clipboard feature, Enable shared clipboard feature signals to be handled and Sync Clipboard Service.

 You need to login with the same Google Account on all devices with Sync turned on

 It’s slightly unintuitive as of now and you have to manually share the URL with devices you have logged on to.
 Hopefully, in the future, this could work seamlessly.

 Send Pages is a new Chrome feature that Android users will love and it makes sharing links and webpages easier.
 It lets you share your webpages between devices signed in with your Google account.
 Since this is a beta feature it’s not available in Google Chrome 77 stable.
 Hence, you will need to enable the following flags:

 You can also tap on the address bar or the Omnibox for the Send Pages logo to appear.
 You can then tap on it and send to your intended devices.